twastinfg/Holy-Unblocker/README.md

 <img align="left" width="70px" src="https://raw.githubusercontent.com/titaniumnetwork-dev/Holy-Unblocker/master/views/assets/img/icon.png"></img>
 # Holy Unblocker

-Holy Unblocker, an official flagship Titanium Network site, can bypass web filters regardless of whether it is an extension or network-based.
+Holy Unblocer, an official flagship Titanium Network site, can bypass web filters regardless of whether it is an extension or network-based.
 Being a secure web proxy service, it supports numerous sites while being updated frequently and concentrating on detail with design, mechanics, and features.

 Works with a large number of sites, including YouTube, Discord, and more!